sulu/sulu-docs/upgrades/upgrade-1.6-2.0.rst

 `sulu/skeleton`_ installation, since ``git`` is doing a very good job on recognizing the file changes here.

 .. note::
-    Theoretically these changes could already be commited now, but it is at the end of this guide, so that you have a single commit containing this upgrade.
+    Theoretically these changes could already be commited now, but we recommend to do this at the end of this guide.
+    That will create a single commit containing the whole upgrade.

 **2. Copy over your old project files to the new project**